fredclausen/ansible-adsb/README.md

         + change `readsb_serial` to the serial number of the dongle
         + change `uat_host` to the host name of the node you have the dongle plugged in to.
         + change `dump1090_node` to the IP address of the node you have the dongle plugged in to.

+### readsb-proto Setup

+This workload is the meat and potatoes of the entire ADSB installation.
+It will provide

 ### ADSB Hub Setup